 Last November, it was announced that TBBT was looking to expand Sheldon's story.
 At the time, it was reported by Variety that the spinoff would focus on a young Sheldon and was being developed at CBS with help from Warner Bros.

 The project is set to follow a 9-year-old Sheldon growing up in East Texas and going to high school.
 Obviously, since it will be set in the past with a young Sheldon, Jim Parsons won't be playing the character, which has earned him a Golden Globe and four Emmys, but he is set as an executive producer and will even narrate the series as adult Sheldon.
 TBBT's co-creator Chuck Lorre and current showrunner Steve Molaro are all tied to the potential spinoff as well.
 Jon Favreau is slated to direct and executive produce the pilot.

-Overall, it may sound like a great idea, but here's why a prequel about a young Sheldon Cooper shouldn't happen.
+While it may sound like a great idea, here's why a prequel about a young Sheldon Cooper shouldn't happen.

 Let's face it, there is no Sheldon Cooper without Jim Parsons.
 Can you imagine anyone else portraying him?
 Yeah, he'll be narrating it, but that's not the same thing.
 Someone beyond magnificent (like Parsons) would need to be cast to do the character justice — and Armitage may be able to do just that.
 Yes, a young Sheldon is very different from the Sheldon viewers now know, but it's almost cringe-worthy to think of watching someone else playing him.
 If it's going to be worrisome or stressful to watch another actor bring Sheldon Cooper to life, then the prequel may be best left on the cutting room floor.

 2. Leave well enough alone